The following professionals lent their expertise to this article:

 Medical Coding and Billing Certificate — Allegany College of Maryland

-The one-year Medical Coding and Billing Certificate program at Allegany College of Maryland prepares graduates to pass the Certified Professional Coder (CPC) exam, which is administered by the American Academy of Professional Coders (AAPC).
-Beyond that, students will be able to work in a variety of healthcare settings.
-In addition to learning how to accurately code patient diagnoses, services, and procedures, students learn how to prepare insurance forms, troubleshoot billing discrepancies, post payments, and collect unpaid balances.
+The one-year Medical Coding and Billing Certificate program at Allegany College of Maryland prepares graduates for the Certified Professional Coder (CPC) exam, administered by the American Academy of Professional Coders (AAPC).
+Students learn how to perform the following tasks in a variety of healthcare settings:

-Also, students develop verbal and non-verbal communication skills during the program.
-This prepares them to work effectively with their coworkers, as well as patients and their family members.
-Additionally, this program helps people hone the analytical and problem-solving skills needed to perform the tasks of a medical billing and coding position.
+They also develop verbal and non-verbal communication skills that enable them to work effectively with coworkers, patients, and family members.
+This program hones the analytical and problem-solving skills needed to perform the tasks of a medical billing and coding position.

 Duration: 12 months